 The news of Chain’s arrest broke later that morning, sparking renewed media discussion about Trump’s rhetoric.
 The president himself said nothing about the threats to the Globe.
 But that night, at a campaign rally in Evansville, Indiana, he was right back at it with his familiar jeremiad against the “failing” New York Times, Washington Post, and CNN.
 “These are just dishonest, terrible people,” Trump said emphatically, waving a finger at the press gallery as the crowd jeered.
 “I’m telling you that.
 Terrible people.”

 I asked former Trump White House communications director Anthony Scaramucci—who has said he doesn’t like Trump’s war on the media—if he would urge the president to cease the incitement.
 Scaramucci replied that he had already done so.
-He did not respond to follow-up questions I sent asking about how Trump reacted.
-White House press secretary Sarah Huckabee Sanders also did not respond to my requests for comment.
+He did not reply to follow-up questions I sent asking about how Trump responded.
+White House press secretary Sarah Huckabee Sanders also did not reply to my requests for comment.

 Chain’s threatening calls in August included him condemning the Globe’s reporting on Trump as “treasonous and seditious.”
 But even after that disclosure from the FBI, Trump went on to use such rhetoric.
 During a live interview with Fox News on September 6, as Trump stood among thousands of supporters assembling for a rally in Billings, Montana, he responded to a question about the recently published New York Times op-ed from an anonymous official claiming to “resist” Trump’s agenda from within the administration.
 As Fox & Friends co-host Pete Hegseth brought up the Times piece, the crowd booed.
 Trump smiled.